SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/Peak_calling_algorithms/PeakRanger/README.md

 Usage
 ===================
-Muliple usage options are used to run different algorithms on bam files as follows:
+Muliple usage options are available to run different algorithms on bam files as follows:
 ```
   peakranger lc sample.bam